dlebansais/Wrist/Samples/comet/page/signed out/readme.md

 This page is displayed when the user tried to sign out, successfully or not.

-If the sign in method is "login" or "login & password", this is a confirmation that they have been signed out.
+If the sign in method is "name only" or "name and password", this is a confirmation that they have been signed out.

 If the sign in method is "other platform", they are asked to sign out from that platform.